gokhanerkus/aml-real-case-studies/case-00-cross-border-trade-risk/02-analysis.md

 | Post-September 2013 | Turkey’s exports to Syria reportedly rise by approximately 79% | Trade growth becomes materially inconsistent with expected conflict behaviour |
 | 2014 | Open-source reporting continues to describe significant trade activity | Suggests persistence of the abnormal pattern |

-**Note:** The reported ~79% increase is also referenced in counterterrorism literature examining ISIS-linked trade dynamics, reinforcing the credibility of the observed pattern.
+**Analytical note:** The reported ~79% increase is also supported by counterterrorism literature on ISIS-linked trade activity, indicating that the pattern is not isolated to a single source.

 ---